aai-institute/pyDVL/CONTRIBUTING.md

 ## Notebooks

 We use notebooks both as documentation (copied over to `docs/examples`) and as integration tests.
-All notebooks in the `notebooks` directory are be executed during the test run.
+All notebooks in the `notebooks` directory are executed during the test run.
 Because run times are typically too long for large datasets, you must check for the `CI` environment variable to work with smaller ones.
 For example, you can select a subset of the data: